TriumphLLC/Blend4Web/doc_src/logic_editor.rst

     Set to ``GET`` by default.

 *Url*
-    A web adress to send request to.
+    A web address to send request to.
 Set to “https://www.blend4web.com” by default.

 *Response Params*
-    Specifies the register to save the data recieved from the server.
+    Specifies the variable to save the data received from the server.

 .. note::
-    The data recieved from the server should look like this:
+    The data received from the server should look like this:

     .. code-block:: json